Damson Cottage - self catering in Nether Stowey in SomersetDAMSON COTTAGE

 Damson Cottage is a delightful and comfortable 17th Century terraced cottage within the conservation area of the historic village of Nether Stowey, in the foothills of the Quantock Hills (AONB).

-• A kitchen/breakfast room with a table for 2, washing machine, tumble dryer, microwave, electric cooker.
+- A light and spacious kitchen/breakfast room with a table for 2, washing machine, tumble dryer, microwave, modern electric cooker.
+The windows overlook the pretty garden.

 Location:

-• There is a post office/general stores, a butcher, two pubs serving meals and a small bistro.
+- There is a post office/general stores, a butcher and two pubs serving meals, and a tea room serving cream teas.

-• Parking is available in the road outside the cottage and there is also a small (free) car park further up the road.
+- Parking is available in Castle Street outside the cottage and there is also a small (free) car park further up the road.